repobee/repobee-junit4/README.md

 ## Usage

 ### Terminology and conventions
-This is terminology added in excess to that which is defined in the [`repomate` docs](https://repomate.readthedocs.io/en/latest/fundamentals.html#terminology).
+This is terminology added in excess to that which is defined in the [Repomate docs](https://repomate.readthedocs.io/en/latest/fundamentals.html#terminology).
 For brevity, some conventions expected by `repomate-junit4` are baked into these definitions.